Why Traditional Security Solutions Aren’t Stopping Ransomware

 The Role of Social Engineering in Ransomware Attacks

 Threat actors need to gain access to the network to launch attacks.
 In 2022, 78% of ransomware attacks started with an email.
-Before executing phishing attacks, attackers attempt to establish a relationship with targets.
-Occasionally, there are multiple exchanges before any malicious files or links are sent.
-Once attackers have gained the trust of their victims, they will send them a malicious file or link to allow them into a company network.
+Before executing phishing attacks, cybercriminals attempt to establish a relationship with targets.
+Occasionally, multiple exchanges occur before malicious files or links are sent.
+Once attackers have gained the trust of their victims, they will send them a malicious attachment which will allow the hacker into a company network.

 The Rise of Double Extortion

 Cybercriminals can double extort your data by encrypting it and then analyzing it.
 They have a copy of your data and can identify ways to extort your company for as much money as possible.
-Data will usually include revenue, employees, industry, and partners, as well as clients and customers.
-In order to extort your company, attackers will only need to take your most important data.
+Data usually includes revenue, employees, industry, partners, clients, and customers.
+Attackers only need to take your most essential data to extort your company.

 Triple Extortion Tactics

-Guardian Digital’s EnGarde Cloud Email Security for Defense Against Ransomware
+Guardian Digital EnGarde Cloud Email Security for Defense Against Ransomware

-Guardian Digital’s EnGarde Cloud Email Security can protect from today’s most sophisticated threats, including ransomware and zero-day attacks.
-With a multi-layered design and adaptive technology, Guardian Digital can defend against email threats with adaptive defenses that block and detect in real-time and work together to offer greater security.
-The layers that comprise EnGarde include:
+Guardian Digital EnGarde Cloud Email Security can protect you from today's most sophisticated threats, including ransomware and zero-day attacks.
+With a multi-layered design and adaptive technology, Guardian Digital can defend against email threats with adaptive defenses that block and detect attacks in real-time and work together to offer greater email security services.
+EnGuarde’s layers comprise of:

 Open-Source Community Input

-Guardian Digital EnGarde Cloud Email Security draws on all the resources, tools, and intelligence that is available from the global open-source community.
+Guardian Digital EnGarde Cloud Email Security draws on all the global open-source community's resources, tools, and intelligence.
 EnGarde is a product of open-source development that allows for rapid updates, superior security, and resilience.
-This community-powered development model uses emails from millions of systems around the globe to identify patterns and run large-scale tests on filters.
-These tests are then sent back to Guardian Digital engineers for further analysis and incorporation into EnGarde.
+This community-powered development model uses emails from millions of systems around the globe to identify patterns and run large-scale tests on spam and email filters.
+These tests are returned to Guardian Digital engineers for further analysis and incorporation into EnGarde.

 Expert Managed Services and Accessible Support

-Managed services are a crucial component of an effective email security system that is often overlooked.
-Expert system monitoring, maintenance, and support can reduce administrative costs, increase security, and lower costs, resulting in a quick return on investment.
+Managed services are a crucial component of effective email security software that should be more noticed.
+Expert system monitoring, maintenance, and support can reduce administrative costs and increase security, resulting in a quick return on investment.

 Layered Email Authentication Protocols

-EnGarde ShieldThe SPF, DKIM and DMARC email authentication protocols are essential in preventing fraud and protecting sensitive information.
-SPF, DKIM, and DMARC work together to stop sender fraud and prevent spoofing of email messages.
-Each of these protocols work by:
+EnGarde ShieldThe SPF, DKIM, and DMARC email authentication protocols are essential in preventing fraud and protecting sensitive information.
+SPF, DKIM, and DMARC work together to stop sender fraud and avoid email spoofing.
+These protocols operate as follows:

 • SPF (Sender Policy Framework): validates the IP addresses of the sending mail servers to confirm that they are authorized to send email on behalf of a specific domain.
 SPF works by examining the DNS records of the sending domain to verify that the mail server IP address is included in a list of authorized servers.

-• DKIM (DomainKeys Identified Mail): adds a digital signature to the email header to verify that the message was sent by an authorized sender and has not been tampered with during transit.
-DKIM uses public key encryption to generate the digital signature that can be verified by the recipient's email server.
+• DKIM (DomainKeys Identified Mail): adds a digital signature to the email header to verify that an authorized sender sent the message and has not been tampered with during transit.
+DKIM uses public key encryption to generate a digital signature that the recipient's email server can verify.

-• DMARC (Domain-based Message Authentication, Reporting & Conformance): works in combination with SPF and DKIM to prevent phishing and email spoofing by verifying that both SPF and DKIM checks have passed, and then instructs the receiving email server to take action based on the policy specified by the sending domain owner.
-DMARC provides a way for domains to request reporting on email messages that have been delivered, failed or processed through its authentication process.
+• DMARC (Domain-based Message Authentication, Reporting & Conformance): works in combination with SPF and DKIM for email spoofing and phishing prevention by verifying that both SPF and DKIM checks have passed.
+Then, DMARC instructs the receiving email server to take action based on the policy specified by the sending domain owner.
+DMARC provides a way for domains to request reporting on email messages that have been delivered, failed, or processed through its authentication process.

 By using SPF, DKIM, and DMARC together, email recipients can gain greater confidence that incoming messages are genuine, and senders can better protect their reputation and prevent email-based fraud.

 Businesses are most at risk from phishing.
-Malicious URL security plays a key role in blocking these costly, dangerous attacks.
-Guardian Digital malicious URL protection extracts links from Microsoft Office documents and PDFs and performs a dynamic analysis of these files to identify malicious URLs that could lead to compromise.
+Malicious URL security is critical in blocking these costly, dangerous attacks.
+Guardian Digital malicious URL protection extracts links from Microsoft Office documents and PDFs.
+It performs a dynamic analysis of these files to identify malicious URLs that could lead to business email compromise.

-EnGarde has multiple layers of detection engines that can perform predictive spam and virus detection via heuristics analysis.
-This advanced technique scans emails for specific characteristics and behaviors that could be associated with spam emails.
-EnGarde's layers also include the SpamAssassin spam filter framework.
-EnGarde will quarantine any email that SpamAssassin detects as spam to prevent it from reaching its intended recipient.
+EnGarde has multiple layers of detection engines that can perform predictive virus and spam detection via heuristics analysis.
+This advanced threat protection technique scans emails for specific characteristics and behaviors that could be associated with spam emails.
+EnGarde's layers also include the SpamAssassin spam filtering framework.
+SpamAssassin will also quarantine emails it detects as spam, thus protecting the intended receiver.

 Quarantine

-After a message is reviewed by EnGarde's security technologies and features, it can be deemed malicious or safe.
+After EnGarde's security technologies and features review a message, it can be deemed malicious or safe.
 All malicious mail is sent to quarantine, and only legitimate and safe mail can be delivered to the recipient to reduce the possibility of human error or poor security practices.

 Burger Chain Hit By Ransomware

-Five Guys, an American fast-food chain was listed by the BlackCat (ALPHV), ransomware gang on its data leak site
+Five Guys, an American fast-food chain, was listed on the BlackCat (ALPHV) ransomware gang’s data leak site.

 Five Guys RansomwareFive Guys' name was posted to the BlackCat's Blog back in February with a preview of the data that it allegedly stole by the threat actor.
-The screenshot that the gang took shows that they were able to access bank statements, international payroll data, and recruitment information.
-Threat actors claimed that this was the first dump of data, and hinted that there would be more.
-BlackCat hasn’t indicated whether the victim was given a deadline for paying the ransom, however, the screenshot indicates that the stolen data dates back to 2021.
+The gang's screenshot shows they could access bank statements, international payroll data, and recruitment information.
+Threat actors claimed this was the first data dump and hinted there would be more.
+Unfortunately, BlackCat hasn't indicated whether the victim was given a deadline for paying the ransom, and screenshots show that the stolen data dates back to 2021.

-Five Guys have over 1700 stores around the world and employ more than 5,000 people.
-Recently, Five Guys disclosed a breach, saying that malicious actors could have accessed sensitive employee data in September of 2022.
+Five Guys has over 1700 stores worldwide and employs more than 5,000 people.
+Recently, Five Guys disclosed a breach, saying that malicious actors could have accessed sensitive employee data in September 2022.
+Understanding how to defend against ransomware attacks is vital to protecting your company, employees, and others with whom you interact.

 Keep Learning About Ransomware Solutions